corazawaf/coraza-spoa/README.md

   -config-file string
         The configuration file of the coraza-spoa. (default "./config.yml")
 ```

-## Configure the service
-The example configuration file is `config.yml.default`, you can copy it and modify the related configuration information.

 ## Configure a SPOE to use the service
 Here is the configuration template to use for your SPOE with OWASP Coraza module, you can find it in the "doc/config/coraza.cfg":